 Cash and temporary investments include balances from all funds that are combined and invested to the extent available in various securities as authorized by state law.
 Earnings from the pooled investments are allocated to the respective funds on the basis of applicable cash balance participation by each fund.
-Earnings from the investments of all trust funds are allocated directly to those funds.
+Earnings from the investments of the Capital Projects - Building Construction Fund and all trust funds are allocated directly to those funds.

 Restricted cash and investments include balances held in segregated accounts established for specific purposes.
-In the OPEB Internal Service Fund, this represents assets held in a revocable trust established to finance the District's liability for post-employment insurance benefits.
-Earnings on these investments are allocated directly to the OPEB Internal Service Fund.
+Cash and investments held by trustee in the General Fund represent capital lease proceeds held in an escrow account for future capital project costs.
+The cash and investments are reported as restricted assets in the government-wide financial statements.
+In the OPEB Internal Service Fund, restricted assets are reported for assets held in a revocable trust established to finance the District's liability for post-employment insurance benefits.
+Earnings from these investments are allocated directly to those funds.